 New Toyota Mirai Concept hydrogen car revealed

-A new Toyota Mirai Concept has been unveiled at the Tokyo Motor Show, previewing a sleek new exterior design and advanced hydrogen fuel-cell technology that's set to spawn a production model late in 2020.
+A new Toyota Mirai Concept was revealed at the Tokyo Motor Show in 2019, showcasing an eye-catching design and cutting-edge hydrogen fuel-cell technology that's set to feature on a second-generation production model later in 2020.

 As the concept is based on the company’s Toyota New Generation Architecture (TNGA) platform, smoother acceleration, better handling and increased passenger comfort are also promised.